-Teachers and adults have established positive relationships with students at the school who they know extremely well.
-There is a climate of trust and respect between students and adults.
-Expectations for all students' good conduct and behavior are clear and understood by all, and expectations are shared with parents and families.
-This is evident as all members of the community operate strictly within bubbles, with restricted access to many smaller inside spaces within the school.
-The school has effective protocols to record staff and student attendance and punctuality.
-Systems are routine and well embedded.
-The follow-up of unauthorized absences and lateness is efficient and effective.
-For term 2 of the academic year 2021/22, students' attendance to lessons overall was at 96%.
-More recently, this has declined and fluctuates daily due to the impact of zero students of determination (SoD).
-However, there are 16 students identified as students with special educational needs and the school holds records that include medical assessments with specific diagnostic assessments.
-There are no individual education plans (IEPs).
-The school has appointed a special educational needs coordinator (SENCO).
-However, the redesignation of various post holders, including the SENCO, to cover staff absence because of the impact of COVID-19 has led to a lapse in 1:1 and small group interventions.
-The school has not yet identified any gifted and/or talented students.
+5.2 Care & support

+Internal Evaluations Elements External Evaluations

+5.2.1 Teachers and adults have established positive relationshi

+Staff and student relationships and with students at the school wh they know extremely well.
+The

+behaviour management climate of trust and respect

+5.2.2 between students and adults.
+Expectations for all students' g

+Promotion and management of conduct and behavior are clea

+attendance and punctuality understood by all, and expected are shared with parents and

+5.2.3 families.
+This is evident as all

+Identification of students with members of the community of strictly within bubbles, with

+special needs, gifted, talented restricted access to many smo

+5.2.4 inside spaces within the schoo The school has effective proto

+Support for students with SEN and to record staff and student

+the gifted and talented attendance and punctuality.
+Systems are routine and well

+5.2.5 embedded.
+The follow-up of

+Guidance and support for all unauthorized absences and lateness is efficient and effect

+students For term 2 of the academic ye

+2021/22, students' attendance

+lessons overall was at 96%.
+Mo recently, this has declined and

+fluctuates daily due to the imp

+COVID-19.

+The school has formally identi- zero students of determination

+(SoD).
+However, there are 16

+students identified as student

+special educational needs and school holds records that inclu

+medical assessments with spe

+diagnostic assessments.
+There

+no individual education plans (

+The school has appointed a sp educational needs coordinate

+(SENCO).
+However, the

+redesignation of various post

+holders, including the SENCO, cover staff absence because

+impact of COVID-19 has led to

+lapse in 1:1 and small group

+interventions.
+The school has yet identified any gifted and/c

+talented students.

+To support vulnerable student

+summaries of medical assess

+and learning needs have been prepared electronically and m

+accessible to teachers.
+Teach

+are encouraged to provide inc